bitkeeper/zif.sedna/src/zif/sedna/README.txt

     </book>

 We can get the count of the books.

     >>> query = u"""let $items := doc('BS')/BS/book
     ...    return <count>{count($items)}</count>"""
     >>> result = conn.execute(query)
     >>> print result.value
     <count>4</count>

-Let's make sure empty results return an empty string.
+Empty results return an empty string.

     >>> result = conn.execute(u'document("BS")//book[price>300]')
     >>> result.value
     u''

-Empty string was the right answer. :)

-Asking for an element that does not exist returns an empty result, not an exception.
+Querying for an element that does not exist returns an empty result, not an exception.

     >>> result = conn.execute(u'document("BS")/BS/book[9]')
     >>> result.value
     u''

 Hmmm.
 Can we retrieve an item from a list based on a previous selection?
 Yes, we can.
-This is interesting, since this means we can get back to this item if we want to update it...
+This is interesting, since this means we can get back to this item if we want to update it.

 Let's get the second book with a price greater than 30.

     >>> prevQuery = u'document("BS")//book[price>30]'
     >>> query = prevQuery + '[2]'
     >>> result = conn.execute(query)